Last Updated on

-Having just experienced a full pregnancy and childbirth rarely is any woman in the mood or the state to go through that all over again within a few months.
+Having just experienced a full pregnancy and childbirth, rarely is any woman in the mood or the state to go through that all over again within a few months.
 Which is why sexually-active nursing mothers tend to wonder about the options they might have for contraception or the safety of taking an emergency contraceptive while breastfeeding.
 Each pill affects the body differently which also means it affects the baby differently, too.

-Are Birth Control Pills Effective during Breastfeeding
+Are Birth Control Pills Effective During Breastfeeding

 Yes.
 Whether you are breastfeeding or not, birth control pills are meant to do their job, irrespective of the condition.
 Most of the pills work on those lines and offer a near 99% protection from pregnancy, even if you are breastfeeding.

-What Kind of Pill is Safe while Breastfeeding – Combination, Progesterone Only, or Morning Pills
+What Kind of Pill is Safe While Breastfeeding – Combination, Progesterone Only, or Morning Pills

-One of the prime reasons nursing mothers to worry is the possibility of the hormones present in contraceptives, finding their way into the baby’s body via breast milk.
-This leads to the question what birth control pill is good for breastfeeding mothers.
+One of the prime reasons causing nursing mothers to worry is the possibility of the hormones present in contraceptives, finding their way into the baby’s body via breast milk.
+This leads to the question of what birth control pill is good for breastfeeding mothers.